cursorweb/xmastree-2021/README.md

 Use the `arrow keys` to move the cursor!
 It is colored based on the selected color.

-Use numbers `1-9` to change the color!
+Use `e` to go the previous color and use `r` to go to the next color.

 Press `enter` to place the ornament down.